 Located on the Neuse River, which has the largest mouth of any river in the U.S. being six miles long!
 There are many opportunities for recreational activities in the area, including surfing, fishing, kayaking, sailing, camping and the beach!
 You will be visited by dolphins, rays and River Otters on a daily basis.

 Experience the North Carolina coast and provide amazing outdoor education experiences for youth!
 Environmental Education Instructors for the Don Lee Camp & Retreat Center will teach a variety of outdoor exploration programs and activities—from ocean study and chart navigation to fishing, sailing and caring for captive animals.
 Instructors will also double as Challenge Course Facilitators, providing team building, problem-solving and experiential learning.
-Now seeking Instructors for the spring season (February 13 to May 26, 2017); positions are also available during the summer and fall season (September to mid-November). f you are enthusiastic, patient, positive, self-disciplined, hard working and a team player that can reside in a cooperative, communal living environment, email your cover letter, resume and 3 references to Lindsey Hubbard.
+Positions are available during the spring season (mid-February to late May), summer and fall season (September to mid-November).
+If you are enthusiastic, patient, positive, self-disciplined, hard working and a team player that can reside in a cooperative, communal living environment, email your cover letter, resume and 3 references to Lindsey Hubbard.

 School Program Coordinator